 High daily sending limits.
 A cap of $1,500,000 per transfer is in place, but some sending methods and locations may lower that limit.

 Multiple payment options.
-Pay by direct debit, online bill payment, debit card, credit card or wire transfers.
+Pay by direct debit (bank transfer), debit card, credit card, bill payment or domestic wire transfer.
 When using the Wise mobile app, you can also pay with Google Pay and Apple Pay.

 What to be aware of

 Bank account transfers only.
-Funds must be sent to the recipient’s bank account; there is no option for cash pickup, cheques or bank drafts.
+Funds must be sent to the recipient’s bank account; there is no option for cash pickup.

 Two-step process.
 You’ll first send the money to Wise, and then Wise will deposit the money into your recipient’s bank account.
 This extra step can sometimes add time to your transfer.

-Requires a Social Security number.
-You’ll have to provide your SIN and possibly other identification before sending your first transfer through Wise.
+Requires a Social Insurance Number.
+You have to provide your SIN and possibly other identification before sending your first transfer through Wise.